voytex/neardeps/README.md

 # neardeps
 _an iOS shortcut for displaying nearest public transport departures_

 ## General
 This repository contains source code and auxiliary files for deploying Docker container - **back-end** and download link for iCloud shortcut - **front-end**.
 > [!TIP]
-> If the user does not want to deploy their own Docker container, they can use author's one, that runs this exact Python script.
+> If the user does not want to deploy their own Docker container, they can use author's one.
 It can be found on following link:
 >
 > [`http://gtfs.vojtechlukas.cz/departures`](http://gtfs.vojtechlukas.cz/departures)
 >